Can I See Another Doctor for My Workers’ Comp Claim?

 Privacy rules prevent employers from attending an employee’s medical appointments following a workplace accident.
 Employers also cannot contact your doctor directly to ask about you or your medical condition.
 Similarly, your provider cannot give private information to your employer without your permission.

-You should contact a workers’ compensation attorney right away if your employer attempts to attend your medical appointment or is requesting examinations that you believe are inappropriate.
+You should contact an Ohio workers’ compensation attorney right away if your employer attempts to attend your medical appointment or is requesting examinations that you believe are inappropriate.
 They could be violating workers’ compensation laws that are meant to protect you.

 Put an Ohio Workers’ Compensation Lawyer to Work For You — Get Help Now